Hairy Dawg: Media appearances

-Hairy Dawg is one of the most recognizable mascots in the country and makes regular appearances in the national media.
-Forbes ranks Hairy Dawg No. 3 in their list of "America's Top 10 Sports Mascots".
+In 2009, Forbes ranked Hairy Dawg No. 3 in their list of "America's Top 10 Sports Mascots".

 Hairy Dawg has been selected to participate in the Capital One National Mascot of the Year Challenge in 2003, 2004, 2007, 2009, and 2011.
 In 2007, Hairy Dawg was a semifinalist in the competition.
 In 2008, he competed in the Mascot National Championship, finishing 7th place.

 In 2010, Hairy Dawg appeared in three ESPN commercials.
 One commercial promoted ESPN's new 3D cable television network, ESPN 3D.
 The second, for Lee Corso's surprise birthday party on the set of College GameDay.
 The third, a This is SportsCenter commercial where Hairy Dawg runs through the cupboards of the ESPN kitchen until he finally finds some animal crackers.

 In 2011, Hairy Dawg appeared in a number of Capital One National Mascot Challenge commercials.

 In 2012, Hairy Dawg appeared in two This is SportsCenter commercials with former UGA quarterback Matthew Stafford.